TR-ASHcoder/simple-music-bot-/README.md

 # disocord-bot-MuSiC
-its a music bot
-uses the template for a simple music discord bot
+its a simple music bot for discord

 ( uses python )